What is a ganglion cyst?

 How is the diagnosis made?

 The diagnosis is made on clinical grounds, as these lumps are characteristic and found in specific locations.
-Drawing the fluid out of the cyst with a needle confirms the diagnosis.
-If the diagnosis is unclear, then a scan may confirm diagnosis.
+If the diagnosis is unclear, then an ultrasound scan may confirm diagnosis.

 What is the treatment?

 Most ganglion cysts can be safely left alone.
-Many will resolve spontaneously over the course of several years and many cause no problems.
+Many will resolve spontaneously over time and cause no problems.

 If the ganglion cyst is large, then aspiration of the fluid within the cyst may be recommended.
 This is usually done with a needle, and under local anaesthetic.